'The Aotearoa New Zealand children’s book that inspired me'

 Raymond McGrath

-finalist in the Wright Family Foundation Esther Glen Junior Fiction award for DOUBLEDIPPERS!
+Finalist in the Wright Family Foundation Esther Glen Junior Fiction award for DOUBLEDIPPERS!
 (Scholastic New Zealand)

 Raymond McGrath